kaypee90/templator/README.md

         "link": "https://kwabena.dev",
         "logo": "http://www.duchess-france.org/wp-content/uploads/2016/01/gopher.png",
         "copyright": "Copyright © 2020.
-All rights reserved.", "TroubleText": "Contact us in case of trouble" },
+All rights reserved.", "troubleText": "Contact us in case of trouble" },
     "email": {
         "body": {
         "name": "Samuel",
+        "greeting": "Hello",
         "intros": ["With great pleasure do I write to you this.", "Come join our ministry"], "actions":[{
             "instructions": "to get started click on the  confirm button to activate your account",